 Deloitte ATASphere provides service delivery partners and enterprise customers a way to map, manage, migrate & protect an any-to-any combination of applications across data centers, hypervisors, private clouds and public clouds.

-Use Cloudamize to project TCO, breakdown your costs, map your workloads and forecast your expenses, all in advance of any migration.
+Before any migration, you can use Cloudamize to project TCO, breakdown your costs, map your workloads and forecast your expenses.

 A simple but powerful tool for visually designing and mapping your AWS environment and infrastructure.